ironbar/hungry_geese/reports/04_Modeling.md

 Finally we have been able to train models that are best than the best model: boilergoose with 1269 elo score.

+It seems that an epsilon of 0.25 is optimal for this agent.

 #### Revisit boilergoose

 Let's see if using an epsilon of 0.25 we can improve over boilergoose agent.
 If that is the case then we will save the best q learning agent and try to improve over it.

+I get the following scores:

+- Elo previous evaluation: 1187
+- Elo best 5 agents: 1285
+- Elon best 5 agents single instance: 1383

+So it seems that this agent struggles when more than one instance of itself is present.
+However scores are much better than previous experiment with boilergoose.

+#### Learning from another model

+To finalize the iteration I want to learn from other model.
+I have chosen the best model that learned from risk_averse_goose.
+I have trained a powerful agent, but I have doubts of how to measure its goodness.

+- If I use all the existing agents then I get a elo score of 1361 compared to 1269 of boilergoose.
+- However if I only use the top 5 agents I get a score of 1398 on multi agent setup and 1421 in a single instance setup.

+It probably has more sense to use only the top k agents, because there is randomness in the games and losing to a bad player such as random could sometimes happen, adding volatility to the scores.

+In the other hand playing on a single instance setup I think it may be hiding weaknesses in the agent.
+If two or more instances of the agent results on a worse score then it means the agent is not playing correctly.

+So I think I should use multiple instances setup and top k agents, being 5 a good choice.
+I could sometimes evaluate using all the agents just to see that everything is in order.

 ### Results

+We have been able to successfully train the agent quantum that plays by predicting the q value function.
+It has an elo score of 1398, greatly surpassing the best hard-coded agent boilergoose.

+I'm going to save it and try to improve over it.

 <!---
 ## Iteration n. title